Lovely Coconut Oil, it has a real affinity with our skin.

-They use the cheapest refined coconut oil possible, and run it through the centrifuge machines, which cleans up the oil, enabling them to falsely sell it as Virgin Coconut Oil.
+They use the cheapest refined coconut oil possible, and run it through the centrifuge machine which cleans up the oil, enabling them to falsely sell it as Virgin Coconut Oil.

-Centrifuge extraction literally strips the oils of its smell and flavour, creating a thick oil that is rich in trans fats, it is a redundant oil, that has no valuable properties.
+Centrifuge extraction literally strips the oils of its smell and flavour, creating thick oil that is rich in trans fats, it is a redundant oil, that has no valuable properties.

-My advise, it is literally a case of buyer beware, you have to become a true label detective before purchasing this ingredient!
+My advice is buyer beware, you have to become a true label detective before purchasing this ingredient!

 THE NAKED TRUTH

 So how do you recognize Virgin Coconut Oil?

 A big give away is the smell, basically ‘true’ oil, will retain its lovely fragrance for many months.